Knowledge base

 - Delete an address from the table if necessary by clicking on the trash can icon.

-- Click on the blue Create: button
+- Click the blue button Create:

-3. Confirm the addition as a recipient of the redirection
+3. Confirm addition as a redirection recipient

 - As long as the addition is not confirmed, the status Pending will remain displayed next to the destination address (visible if you modify the redirection address - read below).